ipwill/nodejs-auth-starter/README.md

 ### About
-`nodejs-auth-starter` is a boilerplate user authentication web app for NodeJS
+`nodejs-auth-starter` is a boilerplate user authentication web app for NodeJS.

 ## Security
-Includes basic support for JWT, CSRF, password hashing,
+Includes basic support for JWT, CSRF, password hashing.

 ### Features